TOP 200 FLORIDA TOURIST ATTRACTIONS

 - Coral Castle,

-28655 South Dixie Hwy, Homestead, FL33033.
+28655 South Dixie Hwy, Homestead, FL 33033.
 Tel:305-248-6345.
-A lovesick immigrant from Lithuania spent most of his life building this monument to the sweetheart who jilted him at the altar.
+A lovesick immigrant from Latvia spent most of his life building this amazing monument to the sweetheart who jilted him at the altar.

 - Crystal River Swim With Manatees,

 Crystal River, Florida.
 There are many businesses in this town that will show you the hundreds of manatees that gather here and even let you get in the water and swim with the gentle creatures.

 829 Riverside Ave, Jacksonville, FL 32204.
 Tel: 904-356-6857.
 The Cummer has one of the finest permanent art collections in Florida, with nearly 5,000 objects.
 This art ranges in age from 2100 B.C. through modern times.

 7200 CR 603, Bushnell, Florida 33513.
 Tel: 352-793-4781.
 This park was established in 1921 to preserve and commemorate the site of Dade’s Battle of 1835.
 Of 110 American soldiers, only 3 survived the ambush by Seminoles.
 It precipitated am awful war.